dazinator/dazinator.github.io/source/_posts/2015-09-02-asp-net-5-projects-nuget-npm-gulp-bower-jspm-aurelia-part2.md

 As you can see, depending upon the environment that ASP.NET determines your application is running on, this renders some script includes to particular js files, used for forms validation.
 These were previoulsy located within `Bower` packages, that we have deleted.

 To correct this, we'll just need to instruct the module loader to load the `jquery.validate.unobtrusive` module instead.
-Notice that you don't need to also instruc the module loader to load the `jquery.validate` module, because `jquery.validate` is a dependency of `jquery.validate.unobtrusive` so the module loader will resolve it automatically.
+Notice that you don't need to also instruct the module loader to load the `jquery.validate` module, because `jquery.validate` is a dependency of `jquery.validate.unobtrusive` so the module loader will resolve it automatically.

 So change the contents of `_ValidationScriptsPartial.cshtml` to this: